aaltsys/doc-newwares/documents/02_transactions.rst

 Using Line Detail Entries
 =============================

-Line detail entries are necessary to enter unique values for a content cannot be entered in the summary.
+Line detail entries are necessary when entering unique values which are not visible in the summary.
 Specific cases where this might occur are listed here.

 *  Damaged goods must be entered in separate content records which are marked in the details.